-For the staging of localized prostate cancer, 79% of the physicians agreed that they would not recommend PSMA PET/CT imaging.
-Panelists (89%) agreed that additional conventional imaging with CT and bone scintigraphy is necessary before initiating new treatments in patients with mCRPC, even if disease is evident on PSMA PET/CT.
-Physicians (79%) agreed that management should not be changed for mCRPC patients with a PSMA PET standardized uptake value (SUV) mean of <10.
+For the staging of localized PCa, 79% of the physicians agreed that they would not recommend PSMA-PET/ CT imaging.
+Panelists (89%) agreed that additional conventional imaging with CT and bone scintigraphy is necessary before initiating new treatments in patients with metastatic castration-resistant prostate cancer (mCRPC), even if disease is evident on PSMA-PET/ CT.
+Physicians (79%) agreed that management should not be changed for mCRPC patients with a PSMA-PET standardized uptake value (SUV) mean of <10.